keensworth/PonjiECS/README.md

         super();
     }

-    // this is function is called from within the ECS every frame
     @Override
     public Class update(float dt, EntNode entityTree, ComponentMask components) {
         // retrieve component class instances (stored in the ECS)